FILM REVIEWS

 The reliable Gene Hackman gives another good performance as the vicious and cold-blooded sheriff.
 Hackman’s screen image is so contemporary that, at first, it’s somehow hard to imagine him in the Old West.
 Morgan Freeman, as Eastwood’s companion, and Richard Harris, as a greedy Englishman, excel in smaller but sharply defined roles.

-Frances Fisher as the matter-of-fact madame lends a strong screen presence to a film that is otherwise dominated by men.
-The only Native American woman in the cast is married to Mrogan Freeman, Esatwood’s African-American sidekick.
+Frances Fisher as the matter-of-fact madam lends a strong screen presence to a film that is otherwise dominated by men.

 A feminist streak runs through Unforgiven, even if most of the female characters are hookers.
-At heart, “Unforgiven” is a revisionist film, in which the hero confronts patriarchy, and attackes the notion of the Westerner’s gun as a reflection or extension of his phallus.
+At heart, “Unforgiven” is a revisionist film, in which the hero confronts patriarchy, and attacks the notion of the Westerner’s gun as a reflection or extension of his phallus.

-You can count the number of Western films over the last decade on two hands, and the recent big studio movies, Larry Kasdan’s Silverado and Eastwood’s own “Pale Rider,” were disappointing.
-Kevin Costner’s “Dances With Wolves,” which swept all the 1990 Oscar Awards, is also a Western movie, though the focus is on a revisionist view of the Native Americans.
+You can count the number of Western films over the last decade on two hands, and the recent big studio movies, Larry Kasdan’s “Silverado” and Eastwood’s own “Pale Rider,” were disappointing.

 Released in the summer of 1992, Unforgiven was one of the few substantial American movie with “something to say,” rather than just offer frills and thrills of summer popcorn flicks.
 Surprisingly, this myth-debunking meditation on the savagery of the Old West was a critical and box-office smash, particularly after earning four Oscars, including Best Picture, Director for Eastwood, and Supporting Actor for Hackman.